 Essential Privacy Principles for Quality Health Care

-The American Psychoanalytic Association (APsaA) and the New Center for Psychoanalysis (NCP) are committed to protecting patient privacy in order to safeguard the privacy of our patients, to protecting our ethical standards, and to assuring a future for our profession.
+The American Psychoanalytic Association (APsA) and the New Center for Psychoanalysis (NCP) are committed to protecting patient privacy in order to safeguard the privacy of our patients, to protecting our ethical standards, and to assuring a future for our profession.
 These Privacy Principles, essential for quality health care, are based on the Privacy Amendment to H.R.
 Bill 4157 which APsaA developed with Congressman Ed Markey and the ethics based medical privacy bill developed by APsaA.
 APsaA's legislative counsel, Jim Pyles, has developed the privacy principles based on: APsaA's ethics standards, the ethics based medical privacy bill APsaA developed, and the Privacy Amendment APsaA developed with Congressman Ed Markey.

 Federal legislation should include at least the following basic principles to preserve the individuals' right to health information privacy.